Honors for Math Majors

-To graduate with honors from the Honors College in your major area, students need to submit a prospectus outlining their proposed thesis work, and then complete and submit a thesis through the major department.
+To graduate with honors from the Honors College in their major area, students need to submit a prospectus outlining their proposed thesis work, and then complete and submit a thesis through the major department.
 Additionally, students must meet minimum GPA and honors unit requirements - see your Honors Student Success Counselor for details, and be sure to check in regularly to ensure that you are on track to graduate with honors.

-Enrolling in MATH 498H - Honors Research
+Enrolling in MATH/DATA 498H - Honors Research

 Finding a Thesis Advisor and Topic